Skip to main content

 smb7

-• Go to "Users -> User" and create a new user.
+1. Create a user: Go to UsersUsers, then click Create + mount to add a new user.
 For example, you can create a user named bianbu with the username and password both set to bianbu.

 smb8